sheik/create/README.md

 Create is a language agnostic build tool that allows you to define steps and dependencies.

 ## Using Create in Your Project ##
-In order to use create, first you need to install create:
+In order to use create, first go into your project directory and execute the following:

     go install github.com/sheik/create/cmd/create@latest
+    create update

 Next, you need to make a "createfile".
 In order to do this, you need to create a package called "createfile" under your "cmd" directory in your project.
 For example: